 Associate Professor of Media Studies, University of Virginia and Senior Faculty Fellow, Miller Center for Public Affairs.

-Assistant Professor of Global Communication, Georgia State University
+Associate Professor, Department of Communication, Georgia State University

 Kissinger Institute on China and the United States

 The Kissinger Institute works to ensure that China policy serves American long-term interests and is founded in understanding of historical and cultural factors in bilateral relations and in accurate assessment of the aspirations of China’s government and people.
 Read more

 The History and Public Policy Program makes public the primary source record of 20th and 21st century international history from repositories around the world, facilitates scholarship based on those records, and uses these materials to provide context for classroom, public, and policy debates on global affairs.
 Read more

 Thank you for your interest in this event.
 Please send any feedback or questions to our Events staff.